 - and to clothe yourself with the new man, which was formed according to God’s design in true righteousness and holiness.

-- Therefore, setting aside falsehood, “each man must speak truth with his neighbor“(17)quotation/allusion to Zechariah 8:16 because we are parts of one another.
+- Therefore, having set aside falsehood, “each man must speak truth with his neighbor“5quotation/allusion to Zechariah 8:16 because we are parts of one another.

-- “Be angry, and yet don’t sin.”(18)quotation/allusion to Psalm 4:4 Don’t let the sun set on your exasperation,(19)“exasperation” could also be translated “anger” or “wrath”.
+- “Be angry, and yet don’t sin.”6quotation/allusion to Psalm 4:4 Don’t let the sun set on your exasperation,7“exasperation” could also be translated “anger” or “wrath”.
 It properly refers to irritation or exasperation which has been provoked, possibly to the point of anger or wrath.

 - nor give the Accuser an opportunity.

-- The man who steals must no longer steal.
-But rather, let him work hard; working nobly with his own hands so he might have something to give to the man who has need.
+- The man who’s stealing must no longer steal.
+But rather let him work hard, working nobly with his own hands so he might have something to give to the man having a need.

 - Don’t let any rotten word depart from your mouth, but only a good word for building up as needed, so it might give grace to the men who hear.

-- And don’t grieve God’s Holy Spirit, by whom you were sealed for the day of redemption.
-(20)“redemption” this Greek word properly refers to the price paid to “buy back” something that was lost.
+- And don’t grieve God’s Holy Spirit, by whom you were sealed for the day of repurchase.
+8“repurchase” this Greek word properly refers to the price paid to “buy back” something that was lost, often translated “redemption” here.

 - Let all bitterness, and rage, and anger, and clamoring, and slander be removed from you, along with all wickedness.

-- Be benevolent and tenderhearted to one another; forgiving each other just as God also forgave you in the Anointed.
+- And be benevolent and tenderhearted to one another; forgiving each other just as God also forgave you in the Anointed.

 Click to Collapse this Chapter